 I don’t have my final list of resolutions ironed out just yet, but I know one of them will be to continue to start every morning with a healthy breakfast.
-It’s one of the healthiest habits I have, and thanks to easy, delicious recipes like this Paleo Banana Bread, breakfast is also something I look forward to every morning.
+It’s one of the healthiest habits I have, and thanks to easy, delicious recipes like this Paleo Banana Bread (and, this Oatmeal Banana Bread), breakfast is also something I look forward to every morning.

 - Mine stayed moist for a full week and even tasted better the second day.
 I recommend storing it in the refrigerator.

 - Paleo Banana Bread (and all quick bread and muffin recipes for that matter) is also very freezer friendly.
 Wrap as much of the leftover loaf as you like tightly in plastic, and then place in a ziptop bag.
 Freeze for up to 3 months.
 For best results, let thaw overnight in the refrigerator.

 - I also like to individually wrap and freeze single slices.
 That way, I can grab one whenever I need a little afternoon pick-me-up, breakfast, or snack.

 Can I Bake Paleo Banana Muffins with This Recipe Instead?

 - I haven’t tried, but I see no reason why this wouldn’t work!
 Be sure to use paper liners and coat them generously with nonstick spray to prevent sticking.